100 Notable alumni of

 -

-Rachael Price is an Australian-born American jazz and blues singer, known for her work as the lead singer for the band Lake Street Dive.
-She was born in Sydney, Australia and grew up in Tennessee, graduating from the New England Conservatory of Music.
-She is the great-granddaughter of Seventh-day Adventist leader George McCready Price, the granddaughter of Hollywood actor John Shelton, and the daughter of composer and conductor Tom Price.
+Rachael Price is an Australian-American jazz and blues singer, known for her work as the lead singer for the band Lake Street Dive.
+She was born in Perth, Australia, and grew up in Tennessee, graduating from the New England Conservatory of Music in the class of ‘07.
+She is the great-great-granddaughter of Seventh-day Adventist leader George McCready Price, the granddaughter of Hollywood actor John Shelton, and the daughter of composer and conductor Tom Price.

 -